 The right components can help you meet design regulations.

-Have a question about specialized or standard components?
+Have a question about specialized or standard component selection in electric system design?
 Contact an expert at Altium.